Please "like" and "share" this page and the individual pages you visit here.

 When Jesus again did not appear, October 22, 1844 came to be known as the Great Disappointment.
 To his credit Miller publicly admitted his errors (MWM 256) although he explained that his miscalculation had been based on imprecise biblical preservation and records rather than on his own research.
 Until his death on December 20, 1849 Miller fully expected his Lord's imminent return.
 The Millerites were understandably heart broken.
 The majority left the Adventist cause.
 Yet the Movement lived on!

 Following the lead of Samuel Snow the Millerites sought God for understanding.
 What had happened?
 It was obvious Miller had been wrong, and yet his scriptural evidence seemed impeccable to them.
 Among those who continue to held to Miller's basic calculations are the Seventh-day Adventist Church with over 14 million members and growing, and the Advent Christian Church with around 61,000 members.
-Jehovah's Witnesses as well as many mainline Protestant sects continue to study Daniel 9, believing it hold the secret of Jesus' always imminent return.
+J's Witnesses as well as many mainline Protestant sects continue to study Daniel 9, believing it hold the secret of Jesus' always imminent return.

 For the Jews Daniel 9 was fulfilled long ago.
 For more on this see my study here.